Frequently Asked Questions

 Why should I insure my horse?

-Major Medical and Surgical Coverage, assist in the financial concern of being able to provide colic surgery, hospitalization or lameness treatment for the horse should they need it.
+Major Medical and Surgical Coverage, assist in the financial concern of being able to provide colic surgery, hospitalization, or lameness treatment for the horse should they need it.

-Why Do I need insurance?
+Do I really need insurance?

 I operate a boarding facility, what liability insurance should I consider?